kongnakornna/fastify_template_mysql/README.md

 │ └──[dev](http://0.0.0.0:8001/appapi/),
 │ └──[production](https://xxx.com)

-About dev which is private url you must connect Pulse Secure before running
+- About dev which is private url you must connect Pulse Secure before running

 # Database

-Database as MySQL version 5.6.20 and Mongodb
+- Database as MySQL version 5.6.20 and Mongodb

 # Cache use

--Redis
+- Redis
--memcache
+- memcache
--cache file
+- cache file

 # Storage